-As difficult as it is to get yourself moving when you have chronic pain, it's also extremely important.
-Here are four key reasons to exercise however much your pain allows:
+As difficult as it is to get yourself moving when you have chronic pain, breaking the cycle through some level of exercise-no matter how small or limited-is important.
+Here are four key reasons to get moving:

 - 1. Strength, flexibility, and stamina.
-Chronic pain can negatively impact your strength, flexibility, and stamina, which in turn increase your pain and level of disability. - 2.
+Chronic pain can negatively impact all three, which in turn increases your pain and level of disability. - 2.
 Maintaining a healthy weight.
 Excess body weight puts strain on your joints, muscles, and organs. - 3.
 Cardiovascular health.
 Too little activity can result in disabling cardiovascular conditions, from orthostatic intolerance to heart disease. - 4.
 Endorphins.
 Aerobic exercise produces endorphins, the feel-good chemicals that decrease stress.
 Decreasing stress enables you to better cope with pain, and can even help decrease pain itself.

 Start small and increase the intensity of your workout as your body allows.
 Any exercise, no matter how minimal, is better than nothing at all; just do the best you can.
-Some examples of gentle exercise include yoga; tai chi; aquatic exercise; walking; and reclining bikes.
-That said, be sure to check in with your health care provider before beginning any exercise program to ensure it is safe for you.
+Some examples of gentle exercise include yoga, tai chi, aquatic exercise, walking; and using specialized equipment like a reclining bike.
+That said, be sure to check in with your healthcare provider before beginning any exercise program to ensure it is safe for you.